“So let me get this straight. You want me to pull the electric pump out so you can put in a manual pump?”

 It is hard to give an exact figure on how much a hand pump will cost you.
 The overall cost depends on how deep your well is and what model you want.

 The deeper the well, the more expensive it will be, as you will need a larger number of sucker rod and pipe segments.
 Additionally, if you have no well drilled already, the price will rise exponentially.
 On our homestead, we opted for using the well that had already been dug, and added the manual pump to the system.

 Our well was fairly deep, so the final price for our entire system was a little over $2,000.
 Keep in mind that this doesn’t include the price of getting the original well pulled out.
 Also, we saved money by choosing to do the installation ourselves.

-In our minds, this is a small price to pay for having consistent, weather-proof access to our water.
-Additionally, we liked that we got to handle and understand every piece of the unit as we did our installation.
-It certainly gave us confidence that we could fix the pump ourselves if trouble struck.
+In your minds, this may small price to pay for having consistent, weather-proof access to your water.
+Additionally, wit allows you handle and understand every piece of the unit as you do oyur installation.
+It can certainly give you confidence that you could fix the pump yourselves if trouble struck.

 Hand Pump Water Depth

 So, how deep can you hand pump water?
 The answer to this question is entirely dependent on the type of pump you decide to install.
-We chose to install the Simple Pump because it is capable of working from a depth of 325 feet static water level.
-Our well is almost 200 feet deep to the static water level, so this seemed the best choice for us.
+The Simple Pump I use is capable of working from a depth of 325 feet static water level.

 Before you get any pump installed on your property, take the time to find out all of your personal well’s specifications so you can make the best choice.
 Finding our well’s information was only possible by having a service come out and pull the old well for us, so you may have to do quite a bit of work if the information is not on record.